eclipse/xtext-idea/README.md

-# IntelliJ IDEA Support For The Xtext Framework
+# IntelliJ IDEA Support For The Xtext Framework and the Xtend Programming Language

 **NOTE: This project is currently not maintained.
 If you are interested in supporting it, please [get in contact with us on Gitter](http://gitter.im/eclipse/xtext).**